HarshChauhan111/harsh_portfolio/README.md

 ## 📄 License

-This project is open source and available for personal and commercial use.
+This project is for my personal use and not available for personal and commercial use.

-## 🤝 Support

-For issues or questions:
-- Create an issue in the repository
-- Contact: harsh@example.com

 ## 🌟 Acknowledgments